NVIDIA/aistore/deploy/dev/docker/README.md

 ## Limitations

-Certain tests require the ability to modify files/directories or set Xattributes directly onto the filesystem of a container.
+Certain tests require the ability to modify files/directories or set extended attributes(xattrs) directly onto the filesystem of a container.
 These tests are currently skipped when using Docker because of Docker's write protection of container volumes.